Hardeep Singh Nijjar: Involvement with Sikh organisations

 In Canada, Nijjar operated a plumbing business and was married with two sons.
 He lived in Surrey, British Columbia, where he was a leader of the local Sikh community.
-Nijjar gained prominence in 2019, when he became the leader of Guru Nanak Sikh Gurudwara in Surrey, British Columbia, and became an advocate of Sikh separatism.
+Nijjar gained prominence in 2019, when he became the leader of Guru Nanak Sikh Gurdwara in Surrey, British Columbia, and became an advocate of Sikh separatism.
 He became the president of the Guru Nanak Sikh Gurdwara, a Sikh temple in Surrey, in 2019.
 The New York Times described the congregation as "the oldest, largest and most politically powerful of the dozen or so Sikh temples in Surrey."
 Nijjar was re-affirmed as president of Guru Nanak Sikh Gurdwara in 2022.

 Nijjar was a leader of the Canadian branch of Sikhs for Justice.
 In 2012, he circulated petitions collecting signatures, calling on the United Nations to recognize anti-Sikh violence in India in 1984 as a genocide.
 In the months before his death, he was organizing an unofficial referendum among the Sikh diaspora, sponsored by Sikhs for Justice, in support of the Khalistan movement, which seeks an independent Sikh state.
 The Khalistan movement is banned in India, but has support within the Sikh diaspora.
 After his death, the World Sikh Organization of Canada said that Nijjar "often led peaceful protests against the violation of human rights actively taking place in India and in support of Khalistan."